dune-mirrors/dune-testtools/doc/sphinx/metaini.rst

 Other commands
 ==============

 The following subsections describes all other general purpose commands, that exist in dune-testtools.
 This does not cover commands that are specific to certain testtools.
-Those are described in the section `testtools`_.
+Those are described in the section :ref:`thewrappers`.

 The unique command
 ++++++++++++++++++

 A key marked with the command ``unique`` will be made unique throughout the set of generated ini files.
 This is done by appending a consecutive numbering scheme to those (and only those) values, that appear multiple times in the set.
-Some special keys like ``__name`` (see section `systemtest`_) have the unique command applied automatically.
+Some special keys like ``__name`` have the unique command applied automatically.

 Using the curly bracket syntax to depend on keys which have the ``unique`` command applied is not well-defined.